 I also have a standing policy that any student can drop by during any period of the day to make up missing assessments.
 I have many seniors that that have early release and are only at school for 4 or 5 periods of the day.
-Instead of coming before or after school, it works best for them to just stay an extra period and take their quiz/test in the back of my class or in the ELA (my school is made up of pods of 4 classes and there’s a common area in between them called the Extended Learning Area.
-All of the walls that back up to the ELA are made of floor-ceiling glass, so I often let students take assessments out there, so long as I have their phone and backpack behind my desk).
+Instead of coming before or after school, it works best for them to just stay an extra period and take their quiz/test in the back of my class or out in our pod area (the side walls of my classroom are actually windows, so I can watch students easily).
 When students pop by to make up an assessment during another class, I needed a way to be able to find their test/quiz ASAP, and my old system was failing horribly in that regard.

 My solution?
 I found this paper organizer in the staff room of my building being given away for free (seriously, staff rooms have the BEST stuff!) and have a folder for each class that I teach, as well as for no-names.
 When I’m giving a test or quiz and the students are quietly working, I will write the names of any absent students on a quiz and put it in the proper class period folder.